SevenbytesSoftware/SevenConverter/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-You may also see the license in the file [LICENSE](https://github.com/L4OS/Primula/blob/master/LICENSE) in the source distribution.
+You may also see the license in the file [LICENSE](https://github.com/SevenbytesSoftware/SevenConverter/blob/master/LICENSE) in the source distribution.

 ## Contact

-You can contact the developers using the form at https://github.com/SevenbytesSoftware/SevenConverter/issues
+You can contact the developers using the [Issues](https://github.com/SevenbytesSoftware/SevenConverter/issues).